apigee/api-platform-samples/learn-edge/proxy-3/README.md

 ### Things to try

 * In a browser, hit http://mocktarget.apigee.net/help to see what else the service can do.
+* Change the VerifyAPIKey policy so that it looks for the API key in a different query parameter.
+Change it so it looks for the key in a header. **Hint:** Go to the Edge documentation for this policy to see how to use headers instead of query parameters for the key.
+It's a very simple change.

 ### Ask the community